slee-423/sql-docs/docs/analysis-services/data-mining/mining-structures-analysis-services-data-mining.md

 -   Select columns of data to include in the structure (not all columns need to be added to the model) and defining a key.

--   Define a key for the structure, including the key for the bested table, if applicable.
+-   Define a key for the structure, including the key for the nested table, if applicable.

 -   Specify whether the source data should be separate into a training set and testing set.
 This step is optional.